Worcester fatal flat fire: £10,000 reward offered

-The West Mercia force said its inquiries had received "a lot of support" from residents in Warndon.'In anguish'
+The West Mercia force said its inquiries had received "a lot of support" from residents in Warndon.

 Det Ch Insp Paul Williamson, who is leading the murder investigation, added: "However, we need the small number of people who really know what happened the night Andrew Heath died to come forward and speak to us.

 "I hope this reward will be the incentive that will make the difference.

 "A family is grieving: elderly parents are in anguish because they do not know why their son died."